Parretto/DisplayPort/README.md

 	- Clock recovery
 - Supported devices
 	- AMD UltraScale+
+	- AMD Artix-7
 	- Lattice CertusPro-NX
 	- Intel Cyclone 10 GX
+	- Intel Arria 10 GX

 # Documentation
-The documentation is available online at https://displayport-manual.readthedocs.io/en/latest/
+The documentation is available online at www.parretto.com/dp

 # License
 This License will apply to the use of the IP-core (as defined in the License).